-Panoramic mountain views, the sun in your face, crystal clear waters and a slight breeze to cool you down.
+Panoramic mountain views, the sun on your face, crystal clear waters, and a slight breeze to cool you down.

 Now, add a fishing rod in one hand and the "Catch of the Day" in your other hand.
 Got you dreaming?

 I was recently invited to try out fly fishing in the Swiss Alps.
 Even though fishing is my true passion, fly fishing was a whole other ball game until recently.
 I have always been curious about how fly fishing works.
 What is the extra touch Switzerland can offer?
 And most importantly, can you really catch a fish this way?

 Meeting up with the Firebelly Fly Fishing School